rajch/voxel-dockerclient/README.md

   > The container needs this to proxy a subset of the Docker remote API to voxel-dockerclient.
   > If you leave this out by mistake, voxel-dockerclient will not work.

 3. Point your browser to the container.
-If you run docker directly on your Linux machine, browse to: `http://localhost:5000`.
+If you run docker directly on your Linux machine, browse to: `http://localhost:8080`.
   If you use docker-machine (for example, with the Docker Toolbox on Windows), find the IP address of your docker machine with

   ```
   docker-machine ip default
   ```
   and then browse to that IP address using the port that you mapped in step 2.
-E.g.: `http://192.17.22.1:5000`
+E.g.: `http://192.17.22.1:8080`

 ### Building with node.js and golang
-Alternatively, if you have node.js and golang installed on your docker host, you can clone the github repository, and build and run voxel-dockerclient yourself.
+Alternatively, if you have node.js (>=v12.19.0) and golang (>=go1.16.4) installed on your docker host, you can clone the github repository, and build and run voxel-dockerclient yourself.
 The steps are:

 1. Clone the github repository into your Go workspace with:

   ```
-  mkdir -p "$GOPATH/src/github.com/rajch"
-  cd "$GOPATH/src/github.com/rajch"
   git clone https://github.com/rajch/voxel-dockerclient.git
   ```
 2. Change to the cloned directory and run